 Partnering with ECG during the initial development of the contact center and through the first series of ‘go-live’ events at the practices we were onboarding was instrumental in our success.
 The workflows that we developed and the methods of communication and change that were implemented helped us greatly with culture and operational change across our entire system."

-President, Washington D.C.
+Retired Partner, Washington D.C.

 Principal, Washington D.C.